Eliza Bryant Village nursing home to close in June

-The senior services organization provides care for Black Clevelanders.
-It cited pandemic challenges, unsustainable operating costs, and inadequate Medicaid reimbursement as reasons why the nursing home will have to close.
+The 126-year-old organization cited pandemic challenges, unsustainable operating costs and inadequate Medicaid reimbursement as reasons the nursing home will have to close.

-Staff members will help relocate residents to other nursing home facilities in the area, and they'll also try to assist staff in finding other jobs, Williams said.
+Staff members will help relocate residents to other nursing home facilities in the area, Williams said, and they'll also try to assist staff in finding other jobs.

-He says Eliza Bryant is currently the largest employer in the Hough neighborhood on Cleveland's east side.
+Eliza Bryant is currently the largest employer in the Hough neighborhood on Cleveland's east side, he said.